Gabriel Mikina: Club career

 From 2021 to 2023, Mikina played with the North Toronto Nitros in League1 Ontario.
 At North Toronto, he transitioned from a midfielder to a centre-back.

 In February 2024, Mikina signed a professional contract with St. Louis City 2 in MLS Next Pro.
+At the end of the 2025 season, he was named to the MLS Next Pro Best XI.

+In February 2026, Mikina signed with French fourth tier side Toulon.

+In August 2026, he signed with Toronto FC II in MLS Next Pro.
+He made his debut on August 14, against Chattanooga FC.